 The Powerdown state is a low power sleep mode that the Serializer and Deserializer will occupy while waiting for initialization.
-You can also use $\overline{\text{TPWDN}}$ and $\overline{\text{RPWDN}}$ to reduce power when there are no pending data transfers.
-The Deserializer enters powerdown mode when $\overline{\text{RPWDN}}$ is driven low.
-In powerdown mode, the PLL stops and the outputs enter TRI-STATE, which reduces supply current to the $\mu A$ range.
+You can also use TPWDN and RPWDN to reduce power when there are no pending data transfers.
+The Deserializer enters Powerdown when RPWDN is driven low.
+In Powerdown, the PLL stops and the outputs go into TRI-STATE, which reduces supply current to the μA range.